influencer affiliation master agreement terms

 1.8 Pass-Through License.
 In connection with the Services for the purposes of a Qualifying Online Post and for no other use or purpose, and for no additional consideration other than Influencer’s having entered into the Agreement, Agency hereby grants to Influencer, to the extent that Agency has secured same from the Advertiser, permission to use the names, likeness, logos, trademarks, slogans, images, social media links, tags and/or handles, and descriptions of Advertiser and its Products.

 1.10 Advertisers; Products.
 Agency shall have and retain sole discretion as to which Advertisers and Influencers to work with at any time.
-Agency makes no representations, warranties, or covenants as to Advertisers, the general availability or success of any Campaign, or as to or relating to the functionality, quality, safety, appearance, features, or any other attribute of any Products.
+Agency makes no representations, warranties, or covenants as to Advertisers, the general availability or success of any Campaign, or as to or relating to the functionality, quality, safety, appearance, features, compliance with legal requirements or industry standards, or any other attribute of any Products.

 1.11 Non-Exclusive Engagement.
 The retention of Influencer under the Agreement is not exclusive.
 Agency may in its absolute discretion engage or otherwise work with other Influencers, even as to the same Advertisers, Products, or Campaigns.